myzlab/k-search-v2-docs/docs/misc/window-definition.md

     .currentRow();
 ```

-### Example: Named, no extra clause added and range frame with unbounded preceding start and current row end.
+## Example: Named and range frame with unbounded preceding start and current row end.

 - Name: 🗸
 - Partition by: 𐄂